linkerd/linkerd/linkerd/docs/routers.md

-tls | no tls | The server will serve over TLS if this parameter is provided. see [TLS](#server-tls). maxConcurrentRequests | unlimited | The maximum number of concurrent requests the server will accept. announce | an empty list | A list of concrete names to announce using the router's [announcers](#announcers).
+tls | no tls | The server will serve over TLS if this parameter is provided. see [TLS](#server-tls). maxConcurrentRequests | unlimited | The maximum number of concurrent requests the server will accept. announce | an empty list | A list of concrete names to announce using the router's [announcers](#announcers). clearContext | `false` | If `true`, all headers that set linkerd contexts are removed from inbound requests.
+Useful for servers exposed on untrusted networks.

 <a name="client-parameters"></a>
 ## Client Parameters